Dordogne – 6 nights

 Where You'll Stay

-The Dordogne is a popular holiday destination, and as such, there is a good variety of hotels and B&Bs – some very simple, such as those at Port de Gagnac and Autoire, others more sophisticated, such as those in Loubressac and Meyronne.
-Do consider an upgrade in Beaulieu or Rocamadour, or perhaps upgrade to a tower room or suite in Meyronne.
+The Dordogne is a popular holiday destination, and as such, there is a good variety of hotels and B&Bs – some very simple, such as thay at Port de Gagnac, others more sophisticated, such as those in Meyronne and Belcastel.
+Do consider an upgrade in Beaulieu or an upgrade room in Rocamadour, or perhaps upgrade to a tower room or suite in Meyronne.

 All accommodations have ensuite bathrooms and WiFi.
 Only Le Turenne (upgrade) in Beaulieu, La Terrasse in Meyronne, and the Beau Site (upgrade) in Rocamadour have aircon.